 - Are there any artistic or aesthetic obligations?
 Does an artist have obligations to an artistic community, tradition, or audience?
 Does an audience have a duty to appreciate certain kinds of art?

 We welcome submission from any scholar working on issues of aesthetic normativity.
-The submission deadline is February 1, 2017; we will make decisions by March.
+The submission deadline was February 1, 2017; we will make decisions by March.
 Papers must be 3,000 words or less (not including footnotes), accompanied by a 200 word abstract, and prepared for blind review.
-Please send submissions and questions to <email@example.com>.
+Please send submissions and questions to <firstname.lastname@example.org>.
 We especially welcome submissions from historically under-represented groups and minorities.
 We aim to foster a diverse conference, consistent with the aims of the Gendered Conference Campaign.
 Each person whose paper is accepted will receive up to $650 for travel and hotel costs.

 The conference is free and open to the public; pre-registration is required.
 Pre-register at the conference website: <objectionable.net/artrules>.